the-engine-room/PACT-kit/_posts/PACT-activities/0000-01-01-Introduction.md

 downloadLink: http://tiny.cc/PACT1.1
 shortLink:
 extra:
-online_only: "If there is time, do an objectives exercise in order to determine if there are any objectives that will not be addressed in the training and deal with those expectations ASAP.
-You can do this through a bike rack or a sticky note card sorting exercise. "
 ---
 **Welcome and introduction:** use this time to set rules (like hand signals, use of jargon etc).
 Ask participants who wish to remain anonymous come to you at first break: make sure no public sharing happens until then.
 Mention safe interaction: respect, self-care, etc. Clearly state your role as facilitator: they are the experts, they know their situation best, your role is to help guide them through the process.